3n1k0/catproject/README.md

-# catproject

 # Catcyclopedia

 ## Description

 Catcyclopedia is a responsive single page website build to showcase Vue and Typescript skills.
-It is based on the [Cat API](https://thecatapi.com/) and uses some Bootstrap Vue components.
+It is based on the [Cat API](https://thecatapi.com/) and uses Bootstrap Vue components.

 ## Views